danielemarinazzo/PartiallyConditionedGrangerCausality/README.md

 # PartiallyConditionedGrangerCausality
-Code for partially conditioned Granger causality using the covariance matrix
+Code for partially conditioned Granger causality using the covariance matrix (see below for other estimators though).

 This function implements the method described in